 AG Garland in the hot seat as House Judiciary to probe him on Hunter Biden, Trump

-Attorney General Merrick Garland is set to testify before a House Judiciary Committee hearing Wednesday morning where Republicans are expected to grill him over the investigations into Hunter Biden and former President Donald Trump.
+Attorney General Merrick Garland is appearing before a House Judiciary Committee hearing this morning where Republicans are expected to grill him over the investigations into Hunter Biden and former President Donald Trump.

 The hearing is meant to be part of the committee's standard oversight duties, but the morning's meeting between the U.S.'s top prosecutor and the panel's Republican members promises to be heated.